lordcalwong/MyKicadLib/README.md

 # MyKicadLib
-My private KiCad symbols and footprints
+Some KiCad symbols and footprints